Who are we?

 - President: H.E.
-Mr. Serge TELLE, State Minister
+Mr. Pierre DARTOUT, Minister of State,

 - Managing Director: Robert CALCAGNO, Director General of the Oceanographic Institute – Albert I, Prince of Monaco Foundation,

 - La Société Nationale de Financement, represented by Mr. Jean CASTELLINI, Government Counsellor – Minister of Finance and Economy,

 - Mr. Bernard D’ALESSANDRI, Secretary General and Director General of the Monaco Yacht Club

 - Professor Patrick RAMPAL, President of the Monaco Scientific Center,

 - Mr. Jean-Marie VERAN, Special Advisor to the Government Counsellor – Minister of External Relations and Cooperation,